 Ibizan hounds are generally playful and athletic dogs that are the best fit with active owners or families.
 You should have at least a six-feet tall fence as these dogs are jumpers, and might escape.
 If you prefer to participate in competitions, they are one to get.

-However, if you don’t want to, that’s also okay.
+However, if you donโt want to, thatโs also okay.
 Ibizan Hounds are wonderful companions, and they will surely give you lots of love and laughs.

 Ibizan Hound Statistics